-- 2.1 Safeguarding is defined as, protecting children from maltreatment, preventing the impairment of children's mental and physical health or development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care and, taking action to enable all children to have the best outcomes. - 2.2 Child Protection is part of safeguarding and promoting welfare.
+- 2.1 Safeguarding is defined as: - Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes. - 2.2 Child Protection is part of safeguarding and promoting welfare.
 This refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 2.3 Abuse is defined as a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others. - 2.4 Child/ren refers to anyone who has not yet reached their 18th birthday. - 2.5 Staff refers to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity, including supply and agency staff. - 2.6 Parent/Carer refers to birth parents and other adults who are in a parenting role, for example stepparents, foster carers and adoptive parents or legal guardian. - 2.7 Governors refers to individual governors, governing bodies and boards and in the case of academies, this refers to proprietors. - 2.8 Children Missing Education (CME) are children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise than at a school i.e. privately or electively home education (EHE). - 2.9 For the purposes of this document we define Children Missing Education as: All children of compulsory school age who are: - 2.9..1 Not on a school roll or receiving a suitable education otherwise than at a school - 2.9..2 On the roll of a school but where they have been absent for 10 consecutive days following an agreed leave of absence and no contact has been received from parents.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others. - 2.4 Child/ren refers to anyone who is under the age of 18. - 2.5 Staff refers to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity, including supply and agency staff. - 2.6 Parent/Carer refers to birth parents and other adults who are in a parenting role, for example stepparents, foster carers and adoptive parents or legal guardian. - 2.7 Governors refers to individual governors, governing bodies and boards and in the case of academies, this refers to proprietors. - 2.8 Children Missing Education (CME) are children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise than at a school i.e. privately or electively home education (EHE).

+- 2.9 For the purposes of this document we define Children Missing Education as: All children of compulsory school age who are: - Not on a school roll or receiving a suitable education otherwise than at a school - On the roll of a school but where they have been absent for 10 consecutive days following an agreed leave of absence and no contact has been received from parents.